ilyafedotov-ops/TerraformManager/docs/system_architecture.md

 - SQLAlchemy models live in `backend/db/models.py`; `backend/storage.py` wraps CRUD for reports, configs, and settings, while `backend/db/session.py` manages session scopes and database initialisation.
 - The API seeds a service user when `TFM_API_TOKEN` is configured (`api/main.py::_ensure_service_user`) so automation can authenticate without manual signup.
 - Settings such as LLM provider choices are persisted through `upsert_setting` and surfaced via `/settings/llm`.
+- **Project workspace root** — All user-managed Terraform sources and artifacts live under `data/projects/<slug>/` (configurable via `TERRAFORM_MANAGER_PROJECTS_ROOT`).
+Helpers like `get_projects_root` ensure the directory tree exists, while `create_project_run` and artifact APIs keep scan uploads confined to the active project’s run directory.
+API endpoints that accept filesystem paths must resolve them relative to this workspace and reject any attempt to escape the managed tree.

 ## Knowledge search & sync
 - `backend/knowledge_sync.py` clones or updates Git repositories containing Markdown, normalises their placement under `knowledge/`, and returns metadata used by `/knowledge/sync`.